ansys/pysimai/doc/source/api_reference/geometries.rst

 -----------

 The input format for your workspace is described by the model manifest.
-You can access that information for a specific workspace through :attr:`workspace.model.geometry<ansys.simai.core.data.workspaces.ModelManifest.geometry>`
+You use the :attr:`workspace.model.geometry<ansys.simai.core.data.workspaces.ModelManifest.geometry>` attribute to access the information for a specific workspace.

-If you have a problem converting to the expected format, please contact us for more information at support-simai@ansys.com
+If you have a problem converting to the expected format, contact the SimAI team at `support-simai@ansys.com <mailto:support-simai@ansys.com>`_.

 Directory
 ---------